phungorquan/THESIS/README.md

 # MODULE: VietNamCalendar
 ![image](MMM-VietnamCalendar.png)

-- This module will display your personal google calendar and VietNam events
+- This module will display your personal google calendar and VietNam events or your events
-- We can edit events in VietNamCal.js
+- We can edit VietNam events in VietNamCal.js

 # CONFIG:
 ```
 {